immontilla/cali-colombia-newspapers/README.md

 ## Diario Occidente

 Occidente publishes its online version in https://occidente.co/version-impresa-{yyyy}/ where yyyy is the current year.
 There is only one edition on weekend.

+In some systems, run sudo locale-gen es_ES.UTF-8 could be necessary.

 ```bash
 python occidente/occidente.py